 P.O.
-Box 989728 West Sacramento, CA 95798-9728 To Enroll, Please Call: 1-888-567-0238 Or Visit:

-https://response.idx.us/MIAC Enrollment Code: <<Enrollment Code>>
+Box 989728 West Sacramento, CA 95798-9728 To Enroll, Please Call: 1-888-567-0238 Or Visit: https://response.idx.us/MIAC Enrollment Code: <<ENROLLMENT>>>

-<<First Name>> <<Last Name>>

-<<Address1>>

-<<Address2>>

-<<City>>, <<State>> <<Zip>>>
+<<FIRST NAME>> <<LAST NAME>> <<ADDRESS1>> <<ADDRESS2>> <<CITY>>, <<STATE>> <<ZIP>> <<Country>>

-July 25, 2023
+September 5, 2023

-NOTICE OF <<DATA BREACH/SECURITY INCIDENT>>
+NOTICE OF << DATA BREACH/SECURITY INCIDENT>>

-Dear <<First Name>> <<Last Name>>:
+Dear <<<FIRST NAME>> <<<LAST NAME>>:

 Mortgage Industry Advisory Corporation ("MIAC") is writing to notify you of a recent incident that may affect the privacy of some of your personal information.
-MIAC provides loan valuation and other financial analytics services to myCUmortgage and received your information in connection with these services. myCUmortgage received certain loan application information from <<Credit Union>> in anticipation of servicing your loan.
-If your mortgage loan was funded, myCUmortgage also services your mortgage account.
-This security incident did not involve unauthorized access to any myCUmortgage systems or any systems at your credit union.
-MIAC takes the protection of your information very seriously, and although we have no evidence of identity theft or fraud as a result of this incident, this letter provides information about the incident, our response, and steps you may wish to take to protect against possible misuse of your information.
+MIAC provides loan valuation and other financial analytics services to mortgage warehouse lenders including Texas Capital Bank ("TCB"), a business partner of PHH Mortgage Corporation ("PHH").
+MIAC received your information in connection with providing services to TCB.
+MIAC takes the protection of your information very seriously.
+Although we have no evidence of actual or attempted misuse, identity theft or fraud related to your information as a result of this incident, this letter provides information about the incident, our response, and steps you may wish to take to protect against misuse of your information.

 What Happened?
 On April 6, 2023, MIAC became aware of a cyberattack on our systems.
-We immediately took steps to secure our systems and began an investigation into the nature and scope of the event.
-The investigation determined that in connection with the incident there was unauthorized access to certain systems in our environment, and as a result, certain data stored on our systems were subject to unauthorized acquisition between April 5, 2023, and April 6, 2023.
-We then undertook a comprehensive review of the affected data to confirm what information was impacted.
-On May 31, 2023, we identified information relating to you was contained in the affected files and on June 8, 2023, we notified myCUmortgage that information pertaining to them may be affected.
-To be clear, there was not a security incident at myCUmortgage or at your credit union.
-At this time, we are unaware of any actual or attempted misuse of your information as a result of this incident.
+MIAC immediately took steps to secure its systems and began an investigation into the nature and scope of the incident.
+The investigation determined that in connection with the incident there was unauthorized access to certain systems in MIAC's environment, and as a result, certain data stored on MIAC's systems were subject to unauthorized acquisition on April 6, 2023.
+MIAC then undertook a comprehensive review of the affected data to confirm what information was impacted.
+The investigation continued through August 17, 2023, to confirm what information related to PHH was impacted so MIAC could begin to obtain address information for affected individuals in order to provide an accurate notice to impacted parties.